 Indoor Winter Market

 We are not currently accepting new vendors for our indoor winter markets.
 These markets have capacity for about half the vendors as our outdoor market.
 For this reason, we open the applications to our current/returning vendors first.
-If we are still in need of vendors, we will contact new vendors who meet our Sustainability Statement and have filled out our pre-application.
+If we are still in need of vendors, we will contact new vendors who meet our Sustainability Statement and have filled out our Pre-Application.

 Q: How much does it cost to vend at the Mill City Farmers Market?

 A: Booth prices vary by booth size, vendor type and other booth requirements (eg. electricity, parking, etc.) Please read our 2019 Vendor Handbook for the most accurate price descriptions.

 Q: Is there room for my business to vend at your market this Saturday?

 A: The Mill City Farmers Markets opens its applications for the outdoor markets from mid-December to mid-January.
-We do not accept vendors outside of these time frames, but we would love to learn more about your business if you email a completed Pre-Application to firstname.lastname@example.org.
+We do not accept vendors outside of this time frame, but we would love to learn more about your business if you email a completed Pre-Application to firstname.lastname@example.org.